zhudezhaoze/WasteClassificationCoreML/README.md

 # Waste Classification App Using CoreML
-A simple yet useful IOS application that recognizes waste types and gives instructions on the garbage disposal.
+A simple yet useful IOS application that can visually recognizes waste types and give instructions on garbage disposal.

 **1. Why I Do This?**